Dr Judy Owens

 So, yeah!
 I do housecalls.

 My 3 kids, all in double digits now, are some of the most interesting and creative people I have ever met.
+They go to school out of state and continue to give me great joy in their exploits.

 Interest in animal medicine I grew up in a busy medical household in Indiana.
 My dad was a doctor and my mom was a nurse.
 I always loved animals.
 The family joke is that, looking at old family photos, my mom has to name my aunts and uncles for me, but I’m the one who remembers each of the kitties swirling around their ankles.